The Complete Guide To Sustainable Cocktails

 There is an argument that efforts to create sustainable cocktails, in some cases, can have the opposite effect.
 Ensuring your efforts towards sustainability aren’t counter productive is key.

-It’s important that sustainability is the motive and not a blind ambition to use every element of every ingredient for the sake of it.
+It’s important that sustainability is the motivation and not a blind ambition to use every element of every ingredient for the sake of it.

 Think carefully and outside of the box when creating sustainable cocktails.
 Don’t use large amounts of other precious resources to achieve your goals.